-Contra Costa Regional Health Foundation is a non-profit organization that works with the Contra Costa Health Services in its work to improve the health, safety and wellness of all people in Contra Costa County.
+Contra Costa Regional Health Foundation eliminates barriers and enhances the capabilities of Contra Costa Health Services and the community to improve the safety, health and wellness of every Contra Costa County resident

 The Contra Costa Regional Health Foundation was established in 2003 to increase community awareness of the work performed by Contra Costa Regional Medical Center & Health Centers, which is part of Contra Costa Health Services, the county-operated health system.